Hearts In Bloom For Eternity

 Michael crafted me a beautiful garden to grow a variety of flowers and foliages for Butchers Daughter.

 Over the years I have poured yoghurt on the rocks which are now covered in lichen and bury vases in the ground to give them an aged effect.
+The back of the garden is under skirted with caves which in the future will feature rock paintings and be styled to play in.

 Branches that fall from the gum trees are lacquered and the husks from the ghost bamboo used for catering.
 Flannel grow in the dapple light under a jacaranda along with pycnosorus and daphne odora.